Fred C. Wheeler

-Fredrick Crissman Wheeler (1867 – November 23, 1934) was a Los Angeles, California, City Council member who was active in labor-union affairs and state and municipal politics.

-In 1909 he came within "a small plurality" of being elected mayor of the city.
+Fredrick Crissman Wheeler (September 18, 1867 – November 23, 1934) was an American Socialist labor leader and politician who served on the Los Angeles City Council from 1913 to 1917 and again from 1921 to 1925.
+In 1909, he came within "a narrow plurality" of being elected mayor of the city.

 Career

+Labor movement

-Wheeler was active in early 20th-century labor activities in California.
+Wheeler was active in early 20th-century labor movement in California.
 In 1905, he was state organizer of the California Federation of Labor.
 He was in 1907 one of the promoters of the Union Labor News Company, which aimed to publish a daily newspaper to cover news of labor union activities.
-By 1908, Wheeler was head of Carpenters Union Los Angeles Local 158, which was the "largest local carpenters union in the world."
+By 1908, Wheeler was head of Carpenters Union Los Angeles Local 158, which was the "largest local carpenters union in the world".

-In 1909, Wheeler was active in the Socialist Party of America.
-In that year he ran for mayor of Los Angeles in a recall election of Mayor Arthur C. Harper.
-He at first was denied a place on the ballot because his candidacy had assertedly not followed regulations.
+By 1909, Wheeler was active in the Socialist Party of America.
+That year, he ran for mayor of Los Angeles in a recall election for mayor Arthur C. Harper.
+He was at first denied a place on the ballot because his candidacy had allegedly not followed regulations.
 The denial was overturned by a judicial appeal.
-Harper resigned the mayor's position, and in the election to succeed him, Wheeler lost to George Alexander by a "small plurality" of 1,650 votes of some 35,000 cast.
-It was the first election "ever held in any American city for the recall of a mayor."
-The Associated Press reported that "The vote for Wheeler was a great surprise."
+Harper resigned the mayor's position, and in the election to succeed him, Wheeler lost to George Alexander by a "narrow plurality" of 1,650 votes of some 35,000 cast.
+It was the first election "ever held in any American city for the recall of a mayor".
+The Associated Press reported that "the vote for Wheeler was a great surprise".

+Los Angeles City Council (1913–1925)

-In 1910, Wheeler was the Socialist Party nominee for lieutenant governor of California.
+In 1910, Wheeler was the Socialist Party nominee for Lieutenant Governor of California.
 He was a member of a freeholders board to propose a new city charter in 1912.
 He and other members were active in proposing the use of proportional representation in any new charter; the proposal lost in a tie vote of board members.

 In 1913, Wheeler was elected to the Los Angeles City Council, receiving the fourth-highest number of votes of the nine successful candidates.
 In 1915, Wheeler was renominated for the council and polled the second-highest number of votes among ninety candidates.
 Soon, Wheeler was instrumental in a campaign to establish a Los Angeles Department of Water and Power.
 Historian Jeff Stansbury wrote that:

 Wheeler led a successful fight against an attempt to split the power-bond issue into two separate ballot propositions, one to complete the aqueduct's generating stations, the other to create a city-owned distribution system.
 Such a division would probably have doomed public power.

-In 1915 also, Wheeler defended City Council member Estelle Lawton Lindsey, who was ousted from the Socialist Party, and then he himself announced he was leaving it.
+Also in 1915, Wheeler defended City Council member Estelle Lawton Lindsey, who was ousted from the Socialist Party, and then he himself announced he was leaving it.
 He later became a Republican.